-8. Financial instruments
+8. Financial risks and concentration of risks

 The Foundation is exposed to various risks through its financial instruments and it is the Board's opinion that the Foundation's investment managers are taking the necessary steps to mitigate these risks through construction of diversified portfolios of instruments traded on various markets across various industries.
-The following analysis provides information about the Foundation's risk exposure and concentration as of May 31, 2022.
+The following analysis provides information about the Foundation's risk exposure and concentration as of May 31, 2024.